zbunde/tutorials.gschool.it/source/testing_introduction.liquid.md

     * There is a `save` method that allows you to save a number to the calculator's memory.
 The number can be retrieved using the
     `get` method.
     * There is a `clear` method that clears the calculator's memory.
 When the memory is empty, `get` returns 0.
+    * When a calculator is initialized, the memory value is 0.

 ## More information